Barcelona news: Ousmane Dembele out of Real Madrid Clasico clash as he's handed two-match ban | Goal.com

 Lionel Messi and head coach Ernesto Valverde had defended the former Dortmund star's actions, claiming that he doesn't speak Spanish well, suggesting that his punishment should be reduced as a result.

+Speaking to RAC1, the Argentine said: “I told the referee that it’s very difficult for Ousmane to say something like that because it’s hard for him to form sentences [in Spanish].
+The coach supported me at a press conference.
+We were surprised that the referee understood him so clearly because it’s still difficult for him to speak Spanish.”

-But the Spanish football federation have upheld a two-game ban, meaning that Dembele will miss the league matches against Eibar and Real Madrid.
+However, the Spanish Football Federation have upheld a two-game ban, meaning that Dembele will miss the league matches against Eibar and Real Madrid, subject to any appeal from the Catalans.

+It is the latest setback in the 22-year-old’s Barcelona career, which has yet to really ignite since moving from Borussia Dortmund in the summer of 2017.

+His debut campaign was plagued by injury, preventing him from earning a consistent run in the starting XI, while last term a succession of minor problems prevented him from gaining a head of steam after scoring eight times in the first 20 league matches of the season.